 Important!
-Read "Recommended Locations for Smoke Alarms" and "Locations to Avoid for Smoke Alarms" before beginning.
-This unit monitors the air, and when smoke reaches its sensing chamber, it alarms.
+Read "Recommended Locations for Smoke Alarmand "Locations to Avoid for Smoke Alarms" before beginning. and "Locations to Avoid for Smoke Alarms" perore beginning.
+Inis unit monitors the air, and when smoke reaches its sensing chamber, it alarms.
 It can give you more time to escape before fire spreads.
 This unit can ONLY give an early warning of developing fires if it is installed, maintained and located where smoke can reach it, and where all residents can hear it, as described in this manual.
 This unit will not sense gas, heat, or flame.
 It cannot prevent or extinguish fires.

-Understand The Different Type of Smoke Alarms

-Battery powered or electrical?
+Understand The Different Type of Smoke Alarms Battery powered or electrical?
 Different Smoke Alarms provide different types of protection.
 See "About Smoke Alarms" for details.

-Know Where To Install Your Smoke Alarms

-Fire Safety Professionals recommend at least one Smoke Alarm on every level of your home, in every bedroom, and in every bedroom hallway or separate sleeping area.
-See "Recommended Locations For Smoke Alarms" and "Locations To Avoid For Smoke Alarms" for details.
+Know Where To Install Your Smoke Alarms Fire Safety Professionals recommend at least one Smoke Alarm on every level of your home, in every bedroom, and in every bedroom hallway or separate sleeping area.
+See "Recommended Locations For Smoke Alarms" and "Locations To Avoid For Smoke Alarms" for details